WebexCC-SA/LAB-2310/docs/Excercise3.md

 - Move to "Dial Plans" by clicking Next.

 - Enable "**Outdial**".
-      - Select the newlt create entrypoint as an "**Outdial Entry Point**".
+      - Select the newly create entrypoint as an "**Outdial Entry Point**".
       - Select the preconfigured address book "**WebexOne_outdial_AddressBook**" as an "**Address Book**".

       ![Nav](./assets/2310_Excercise3_1_12.png){ width="700" }